The pastry and bakery department of a hotel's restaurant.

 One of the busiest departments in a hotel's restaurant is the bakery and pastry department.
 This department is responsible for making all bread products, pastry products, cakes and biscuits and any deserts used in the hotel.
 The bakery and pastry department, or more commonly known as the Patisserie, commissions could range from making a small dish of Petit Fours for a room service order, to a large multi-tiered wedding cake for a buffet style dessert serving.

-During the opening times of the hotel's restaurant the Patisserie's roles and responsibilities will tend to focus on the preparation of the customer's deserts (also know as sweets and puddings depending on location and culture).
+During the opening times of the hotel's restaurant the Patisserie's roles and responsibilities will tend to focus on the preparation of the customer's deserts (also known as sweets and puddings depending on location and culture).
 There is a very large assortment of deserts that a restaurant can serve to their customers, but to make categorizing deserts easier you can think of them as hot or cold.

 Hot deserts are the cereal based pudding, such as rice pudding, and pastry based sweets such as fruit pies.
 All of these puddings can also be served cold as in the case of Arroz con leche; a rice dish from Spain.
 Hot deserts tend to appear on restaurant menus in the winter months, partly because the customers want a hot desert to keep them warm, but also because a lot of these deserts are based around fruit which is in season in the later part of the year.
 Apple pie is a particular favourite in Great Britain in the autumn months when apples are in abundance.